Stocks climb, erasing earlier losses, as economy heats up

 A stronger economy would mean bigger profits for companies, which would allow their prices to hold steady or rise, even if rates are climbing.

 By Friday afternoon, the vast majority of stocks in the S&P 500 were rising, with energy producers making some of the largest gains.
-Diamondback Energy jumped 7.2%, and Chevron gained 3.5% after oil prices rallied more than 3%.
+Diamondback Energy jumped 4.4%, and Chevron gained 4.2% after the price of U.S. crude oil rallied 3.5%.

 Tech stocks would likely also see some improvement in their profits, just not to the same degree as companies whose businesses are closely tied to the strength of the economy, such as banks or travel companies.